semuconsulting/PyGPSClient/README.md

 warning ![warning icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-warning-1-24.png?raw=true)).

 **Note:**
-* Poll and Acknowledgement responses can take several seconds at high message transmission rates, or be discarded altogether if the device's transmit buffer is full (*txbuff-alloc error*).
+* The UBX protocol does not support synchronous command acknowledgement or unique confirmation IDs.
+Asynchronous command and poll acknowledgements and responses can take several seconds at high message transmission rates, or be discarded altogether if the device's transmit buffer is full (*txbuff-alloc error*).
 To ensure timely responses, try increasing the baud rate and/or temporarily reducing transmitted message rates using the configuration commands provided.
 * A warning icon (typically accompanied by an ACK-NAK response) is usually an indication that one or more of the commands sent is not supported by your receiver.

 ---
 ## <a name="ntripconfig">NTRIP Client Facilities</a>